The whole Bible is good for you, but to understand the written word, you need to know the Living Word.

 We ought not to be confused about these two different roles.
 One is a giver, the other is a taker.
 If you have been given something good, give thanks to God.
 But if you’ve been robbed, don’t blame God.
 He’s not behind your loss.
 And Satan is not his sheepdog.

-If you think that God gives and takes away, you’ve missed the point of Jesus.
-Jesus came to reveal a generous Father and to destroy the work of the thief (1 Jn 3:8).
+Does God give and take away?
+If you think he does, you’ve missed the point of Jesus.
+Jesus came to reveal a generous Father and to destroy the work of the thief (1 John 3:8).
 Jesus came that we might have life to the full, not to the half.

 If you think God gives and takes away, you have more faith in karma than grace.
 Karma says what goes around comes around.
 If you’re healthy now, you’ll be sick tomorrow.
 If you’re prospering now, poverty’s waiting around the next corner.
 When disappointments and hardships come, you won’t be surprised.
 You’ll just throw in the towel and say, “I knew it was too good to last.”

 The world works according to the principle of give and take, but God just gives.
-The only thing he’ll take off you – if you let him – is your sin, your shame, your sickness, your worries, and your fears.
+The only thing he’ll take off you is your sin, your shame, your sickness, your worries, and your fears.
 He takes away those things that harm us and gives us good things that bless us.

 Are you Job or David?

 I wish I could go back in time and get to Job before his friends did.
 I would say, “God didn’t kill your kids!
 He didn’t steal your livestock and make you sick.
 You’ve been robbed!
 The devil is having a go at you.
-Don’t sit there in the ashes and cry about it, get up and fight!
-Are you a victor or a victim?”
+Don’t sit there in the ashes and cry about it, get up and fight!”

 The church will never see victory if we think God is behind our suffering.
 If we think God is robbing us we won’t even resist.
 We’ll let the devil waltz in and plunder our families all the while singing “He gives and takes away.”